tjstankus/attrocity/notes.md

 The coercion API is defined as: an instance method called coerce.
 Why an instance method?
 Because it's more accommodating to future changes.

-Is this a registry or simply configuration?

-Internally, I think this is a simple hash that maps keys (symbols) to classes that implement the coercion API.

-Singleton?

-1) Allow for adding to the registry via our API
-2) Make it obvious that adding is pretty much all you should do